 Start here: Ultimate Bluetooth speaker buying guide

-Adventurers should get durable Bluetooth speakers
+Adventurers should get a durable Bluetooth speaker

 You might like: Best Bluetooth speakers under $100

-Host a get together with party speakers
+Host a get-together with party speakers

 Don’t have any special uses?
 Get a jack-of-all-trades Bluetooth speaker